ncoghlan/misc/notes/python3/questions_and_answers.rst

 thoughts on the topic, with updates generally being prompted by new iterations of the questions.
-I gave Sumana Harihareswara co-maintainer access in September 2019 so she could aid in updating it, but for simplicity's sake will retain the first-person singular ("I") throughout.
+I gave Sumana Harihareswara co-maintainer access in September 2019 so she could aid in updating it, but for simplicity's sake we've mostly retained the first-person singular ("I") throughout.
 You can see the full history of changes in the `source repo`_.